 Electrify America DC fast chargers are the fastest on the market today1 and can charge compatible EVs at 350kW.
 For cars not capable of accepting 350kW, the 350kW chargers will give you the fastest charge your EV can handle.

 50kW to 350kW chargers will be available at charging stations along highways, and 50kW to 150kW chargers will be available in metropolitan areas.

-New electric vehicles coming to market will be able to accept 100kW or more charging power, and Electrify America chargers will be ready to support this technology.
+Many new EVs coming to market will be able to accept 100kW or higher charging power.
+Electrify America has one of the few networks ready to support this technology.